Harry S. Truman (1884-1972) was the 33rd President of the United States of America.

 Once his decision to drop the bomb had been made, Truman finally revealed the American creation to Soviet Premier Joseph Stalin at the Potsdam Conference in July of 1945--information that Stalin had already discovered through spy networks.
 On July 26, as planned, the US, China and Britain released the Potsdam Declaration, demanding Japan’s unconditional surrender, among other conditions.

-Japan refused to surrender unconditionally.
-Such a refusal further solidified Truman's decision, and shortly thereafter two bombs were dropped on Japan in a period of three days.
+Japan did not issue a clear response, further solidifying Truman's decision.
+Shortly thereafter, U.S. planes dropped two atomic bombs on Japan in a period of three days.
 On August 6, Little Boy detonated over Hiroshima.
 On August 9, Fat Man exploded over Nagasaki.
 On August 14, Japan announced its surrender, and formally surrendered on September 2, ending the war in the Pacific.